chaim-tools/chaim-client-java/CHAIM_CONTEXT.md

 ### Inner Classes for Nested Types

 `list<map>` and standalone `map` fields generate inner static classes annotated with `@DynamoDbBean`.
 Inner class naming: `{FieldName}Item` for list-of-map, `{FieldName}` (capitalized) for standalone map.
 Each inner class gets `@Data`, `@NoArgsConstructor`, `@AllArgsConstructor` from Lombok.

+Recursive nesting is fully supported.
+A nested `map` field generates a further inner class within the parent inner class, and a nested `list` of maps generates a further `{FieldName}Item` inner class.
+This mirrors the `.bprint` spec where `NestedField` is self-referencing.
+There is no hardcoded depth limit — the database itself is the guardrail.

+### LSI Metadata Shape (CDK Alignment)

+`TableMetadata.LSIMetadata` contains only `indexName`, `sortKey`, and `projectionType` — no `partitionKey`.
+This matches the CDK snapshot shape (`chaim-cdk`'s `LSIMetadata`), because LSIs always share the table's partition key.
+The generator uses the table's own partition key (from `schema.primaryKey.partitionKey`) when generating LSI query methods.

+`TableMetadata.GSIMetadata` retains `partitionKey` because GSIs define their own independent key schema.

 ---